qcri/Large_Scale_LCA/README.md

 This script creates a directory for the target layer and a number of files.
 The required point and vocab numpy files needed for clustering will be created in that folder.

-# Clustering:
+## Clustering

 Scripts `create_{agglomerative,kmeans,leaders}.py` can be used to create the clustering text files.
-The scripts require points.npy and vocab.npy of the activations, in addition to an output path and a number of desired clusters.
+The scripts require `points.npy` and `vocab.npy` of the activations, in addition to an output path and a number of desired clusters.

 Refer to the individual scripts for further details on usage.

-# Alignment and Coverage
+## Alignment and Coverage

-After the clustering text files are produced, alignment and coverage w.r.t human-defined concepts can be computed using the script 'alignment.py'
+After the clustering text files are produced, alignment and coverage with regard to human-defined concepts can be computed using the script `alignment.py`.

 Example usage:
 ```